From A Wiki of Ice and Fire

 Appearance and Character

 Following the motto of his house, Brynden knows his duty and firmly believes in upholding justice and the bonds of family.
 A kind man, he was the one to whom the Tully children and the ward Petyr Baelish, would go to first with their problems.

 He is tall and lean, with a hoarse, smoky voice.
 His features are lined and weathered.
 His once-auburn hair has gone to grey.
 He has bushy eyebrows and bright blue eyes.

 As Knight of the Gate, Ser Brynden wears heavy plate and helm, but when commanding outriders he trades this for mail and leather.
 In either suit of armor, Brynden's cloak is fastened by an obsidian clasp in the shape of a black fish.

 Brynden is the younger brother by five years to Lord Hoster Tully.
 The brothers remained close through their childhood.
 After squiring for Lord Darry, Brynden was knighted.
 During the War of the Ninepenny Kings, he left the Riverlands with many other knights to fight the Band of Nine.
 He fought alongside the likes of Ser Barristan Selmy and proved himself a great and worthy knight, gaining fame and renown throughout the Seven Kingdoms.

 When Brynden returned his relationship with his brother Hoster became strained, with Brynden refusing to marry Bethany Redwyne, a woman Hoster had chosen for him to advance the family's fortunes.
 This led to years of nasty quarrels and estrangement.
-After one such quarrel with his elder brother, when Lord Hoster called him the "black goat of the Tully herd", Brynden pointed out that their sigil was a fish, so he took the name "Blackfish", and changed the Tully emblem to a black trout jumping.
+After one such quarrel with his elder brother, when Lord Hoster called him the "black goat of the Tully herd", Brynden pointed out that their sigil was a fish, so he took the name "Blackfish", and took for his personal sigil the Tully emblem, but with a black trout jumping, instead of a silver trout.

 With no reconciliation in sight after Robert's Rebellion, Brynden accompanied his niece Lysa Tully to the Vale of Arryn where he served House Arryn.
 For his years of loyal service, Lord Jon Arryn named him Knight of the Gate, a position of great honor in the Vale.

 A Game of Thrones